 6. Glencoe Cove-Kwatsech Park

 In the middle of the park, you’ll find a small rocky beach that is great for launching kayaks.
 This beach is accessed via a path that leads down to the water through the grass.
-The other beaches are more popular, so you might have this beach all to yourself!
+If you’re lucky, you might have this beach all to yourself!

-Lastly, on the south side of the park, you’ll find another pebble beach, nestled in Glencoe Cove.
+Lastly, on the south side of the park, you’ll find another pebble beach nestled in Glencoe Cove.
 During high tides, access to this beach is limited.
 This beach is a great spot to see river otters swimming in the water or eating fish on the rocky shore.
-The park is also a good spot for seeing sea lions and the occasional grey whale or humpback whale.
+The park is also a good spot for seeing sea lions and the occasional grey whale or humpback whale (for guaranteed sightings, head out on a whale-watching tour).

 Also, there are shell middens hidden on the slopes of the south beach.
 These are remnants of past use of this area by First Nations peoples.
 The name of this park reflects the area’s history as a Lekwungen village site.
 Their word for Gordon Head point is ‘Kwatsech’, hence the name of the park.

 Nestled in a sheltered bay, Gonzales Beach is a beautiful beach in Victoria with calm, clear water and gorgeous sand!
-It’s an incredibly picturesque beach, perfect for sunbathing on a hot summer day.
+Ironically, this area used to be called Foul Bay, because the reefs made it difficult to anchor ships.
+However, it’s an incredibly picturesque beach, perfect for sunbathing on a hot summer day.
 The sheltered water is also great for wading and swimming.
 Also, Gonzales Bay is a popular spot for kayaking and paddleboarding.

 On the edges of Gonzales Bay, the sandy beach turns to rock.
 Here, you’ll find tide pools with all kinds of intertidal marine creatures.
 Look for crabs hiding in the tidal pools, and starfish and urchins clinging to the rocks in the water.

 You can also spot lots of marine mammals from Gonzales Bay.
-Commonly, you’ll spot harbour seals swimming around the beach.
-Sometimes, a moulting elephant seal can be found relaxing on the sand.
-Also, I’ve spotted a pod of orcas swimming past the edges of the bay.
+Commonly, you’ll spot harbor seals swimming around the beach.
+Sometimes, a molting elephant seal can be found relaxing on the sand.
+Also, we’ve spotted a pod of orcas swimming past the edges of the bay.
 Bring binoculars, just in case!

-Above the beach, there are grass terraces overlooking the water.
+Above the beach, there are grass terraces overlooking the water near Crescent Road.
 Even the washroom building is beautiful, painted with colourful designs of fish and marine life!

 8. Cordova Bay Beach